tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series

 \subsection{Temperatures in Central England}

-In Section~\ref{sec-motivation}, we noted that the comparative analysis across different models presented in Shi et al. (2022) required writing custom code for each model fit.
+In Section~\ref{sec-ex-tidycpt}, we noted that the comparative analysis across different models presented in Shi et al. (2022) required writing custom code for each model fit.
 In Section~\ref{sec-models}, we list the many parametric models that {tidychangepoint} includes.
-These include the ``meanshift'' and ``trendshift'' models, either of which can include AR(1) lagged errors, and either of which can be fit using the BIC or MDL penalties (see Section~\ref{sec-penalty}).
+These include the ``meanshift'' (i.e., piecewise-constant) and ``trendshift'' (i.e., piecewise-linear) models, either of which can include AR(1) lagged errors, and either of which can be fit using the BIC or MDL penalties (see Section~\ref{sec-penalty}).

 With {tidychangepoint}, we can employ a machine learning style approach to finding the best combination of model and penalty function for a time series.
 In this case, we build a \texttt{data.frame} with 8 possible combinations.